Competition Rules 2019

 Third Round International Competition

 All participants in the final competition must agree in advance, as a condition of their eligibility to compete, that if they are invited to advance to a higher level of the competition, they are committed to do so.
 A sommelier who has participated in the national competition and is subsequently invited to represent the Chaîne Canada to compete in the Chaîne International Young Sommeliers competition (Concours International des Jeunes Sommeliers), agrees upon applying to compete to do so.
 Expenses for the Canadian winner to attend internationally are paid by the Chaîne.
-The 2018 International Competition will be held in September 17 – 23, 2018, in Mexico City, Mexico.
-Competitors must make sure that they have no date conflicts for the period of September 17 – 23, 2018, so that if invited by the Chaîne Canada. to compete he or she will be available to do so.
+The 2019 International Competition will be held in September 21-22, 2019, in Seoul, South Korea.
+Competitors must make sure that they have no date conflicts for the period of September 21-22, 2019, so that if invited by the Chaîne Canada to compete he or she will be available to do so.

-Fotoaufnahmen: Jeunes Sommeliers Competition, CHAINE DES ROTISSEURS, Vaduz, Liechtenstein.
+Fotoaufnahmen: Young Sommeliers Competition, CHAINE DES ROTISSEURS, Vaduz, Liechtenstein.

 Lauf der 16 besten Sommeliers der Welt durch das Städtle in Vaduz.